mdsauce/sauce-docs/docs/integrations/jenkins.md

       </tr>
       <tr>
         <td><b>Override Sauce Connect Path</b></td>
-        <td>Specify a local path into which the Sauce Connect binary compatible with your operating system will be extracted.
-This value will override the default <code>$home</code> directory.<br/> <b>NOTE:</b> Always run Sauce Connect on the same network as the site or app under test, but the same machine is not required.</td>
+        <td>Specify a local path into which the Sauce Connect Proxy binary compatible with your operating system will be extracted.
+This value will override the default <code>$home</code> directory.<br/> <b>NOTE:</b> Always run Sauce Connect Proxy on the same network as the site or app under test, but the same machine is not required.</td>
       </tr>
       <tr>
         <td><b>Sauce Connect Options</b></td>